lucas-labs/kurv/README.md

 $ kurv stop <egg:name|id|pid>
 ```

-This will not remove the egg, it will just stop the process.
+This will not remove the egg; it will just stop the process.

 ## Remove an egg